ooohfff/tic-tac-toe/README.md

 # tic-tac-toe
 A module to implement and play a game of tic tac toe against the computer.
+It utilizes Python's Tkinter GUI package.

+## How To Play:

 **User:** Blue</br>
 **Computer:** Pink

-The program contains a "RESTART" button to restart the game.
+1. Click an empty, uncolored square to mark it.

+2. The computer plays after the user.
+It chooses a random empty spot.

-It displays an outcome message at the bottom when the user wins, the computer wins, or if there is a tie.
+3. Repeat until the user wins, the computer wins, or if there is a tie.
+An outcome message will display a corresponding message when this event occurs.
+A player wins if they get 3 in a row either horizontally, vertically, or diagonally.

-Utilizes Python's Tkinter GUI package.
+4. Click the "RESTART" button to restart the game at any time.

 ## Possible Outcomes: